How to create a Race course

 • Upload GPX.
 This is the fastest way to construct a course.
 Clicking this button will open a panel that will direct you on how to upload a GPX file.

 • Advanced utilities.
-This includes some convenient tools for once you have your route building skills in order.
+This includes some convenient tools for once you have your course building skills in order.

 The right side of the map contains a few buttons to help you navigate.